 If you reveal the required number of green cards you will be shown the combination code that will unlock your physical lock to gain access to the keys needed to unlock your chastity device or self-bondage restraints.

-A deck can have a maximum of 30 greens in version 2.5.2+, and 20 in earlier versions.
+A deck can have a maximum of 100 green cards in version 2.6.0+, and 30 in earlier versions.

 If you reveal a red card you would have to wait before you can try again.
 The next chance to try again would be based on the time you selected between each draw when creating the lock.
 This is also known as draw interval, or chance regularity.